NAWM Members

 NAWM is looking for photos of our members working in the field—whether inside or outside, regulation or restoration, monitoring & assessment—or mapping & management of wetland resources.
 We would like to feature photos of wetland professionals doing a wide range of activities in the field of wetland science, policy and management.
 Please email these photos to Laura at laura@nawm.org for use on the NAWM website and/or in our membership newsletter, Wetland News.

 The NAWM membership includes state, tribal, federal, and local wetland managers, regulators, researchers, field scientists, academics, private consultants, and more.
 These wetlanders work across the United States in a wide variety of wetlands and related aquatic resources.
 To celebrate the important work that NAWM members are doing, each month NAWM shines the Member Spotlight on one member to learn more about the good work they are doing to protect and restore our wetland resources, how they came to work in wetlands, and how being a member of the Association benefits their work.
-If you would like to nominate a member for a future Member Spotlight, please reach out to Portia Osborne, NAWM Assistant Director, at portia@nawm.org.
+If you would like to nominate a member for a future Member Spotlight, please reach out to Portia Osborne, NAWM Executive Director, at portia@nawm.org.
 View Member Spotlight Archive.

-What is one of your biggest professional accomplishments?
+What is your favorite part of your job?
+And, what is one of your biggest professional accomplishments?

 What is your favorite type of wetland?
 Why?